-Meg Duffy, the master-mind behind Hand Habits, credited her current line-up as being musicians that she has admired since first moving to Albany.
+Meg Duffy, the master-mind behind Hand Habits, credited their current line-up as being musicians that they have admired since first moving to Albany.
 Former Aficionado members Craig Dutra on bass, Mark O’Brien on drums, and Laura Carrozza on flute/vocals, with Widowspeak guitarist Robert Earl Thomas combine into an exciting Hand Habits melody alongside Duffy.

 More photos from the night after the jump:

 Happy You offered a solution for the cramped audience at the start of their set — to join them.
 A handful of the crowd packed in with the band as they tore into their bass heavy pop, knocking into their guitars and tipping over the microphone for a song.
 The Brooklyn-based group debuted their full length LP “Giggle” in October of last year.

 Shana Falana, a loopy shoegaze two-piece out of Kingston were next up with an entrancing set of reverb and exploding firework visualizations.
 Shana is releasing a new LP in April on Team Love Records.